AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Value/tc_set.rst

 DC testcases for a decision of the form "A", simple expression
 ==============================================================

-DC testcases for a decision of the form ``A``, simple expression without negation.
+DC testcases for a decision of the form "A", simple expression without negation.

 .. qmlink:: TCIndexImporter